nikhil0912/nikhil0912/README.md

 ## 🚀 About Me

 I'm a passionate **Software Engineer & AI Developer** with a strong foundation in full-stack development and machine learning.
-Currently pursuing my **B.Tech in Computer Science** from Amity University, I've built expertise in designing scalable applications, implementing AI/ML solutions, and delivering high-quality software.
+Pursued my **B.Tech in Computer Science** from Amity University, I've built expertise in designing scalable applications, implementing AI/ML solutions, and delivering high-quality software.

 **Current Role:** AI Developer & Software Engineer at **Deloitte**
 **Location:** Gurugram, India